apache/apisix-java-plugin-runner/docs/en/latest/writing-filters.md

 In the Java main class, include the line
 ```
-@SpringBootApplication(scanBasePackages = "org.apache.apisix.plugin.runner")
+@SpringBootApplication(scanBasePackages = {"your-filter's-package-name","org.apache.apisix.plugin.runner"})
 ```
-*scanBasePackages* allows Spring Boot to read the *@Component* classes that exist inside of the Maven JAR.
+*scanBasePackages* allows Spring Boot to read the *@Component* classes that exist inside of the Maven JAR along with the implemented Java filter.

 An example main class looks like
 ```